EMR for Substance Use

 EMR Features for Substance Use

 The US Surgeon General regards EMRs as a channel to improve interoperability and monitoring – and eliminate error & fraud.
-For a substance use facility, an EMR can also help you rest easy, knowing that PHI is protected with encrypted processes, threat management, and encrypted communications, which is crucial to HIPPA compliance & confidentiality.
+For a substance use facility, an EMR can also help you rest easy, knowing that PHI is protected with encrypted processes, threat management, and encrypted communications, which is crucial to HIPPA and 42 CFR Part 2 compliance & confidentiality.

 So let’s talk EMR features!
 Not sure what to look for?
 Check out our list of EMR functionality that could benefit a substance use facility offering intensive outpatient, inpatient care, day treatment, intensive in-home treatment programs or dosing clinic: